ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Noctomancer/5th Level/Eternal Night.md

 - **Duration**:
 	- 3 turns.
 - **Effects**:
-	- You release a wave of darkness, afflicting up to 5 targets of your choice within range.
+	- You release a wave of darkness,
+	- Each target creature is afflicted for the psycast duration.
-	- Afflicted creatures suffer the following effects for the psycast duration:
+	- Afflicted creatures suffer the following effects:
 		- They gain [[Short-Sighted]].
 		- They hear all sounds you make as if you surround them on all sides.
 		- Their [[Movement Speed]] is slowed by 10ft.